chukwumaokere/socialite/README.md

-# Socialite
+# Socialite (deprecated web demo)

-An open social media aggregate app.
+Demo for an open social media aggregate app.
 Socialite: All your social media, in one place.

 Best viewed on mobile: http://chukwumaokere.com/socialite/